mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 service.decorate('patient', singleViewCreator.k8sPatient)
 ```

-Where `config` is an object whose fields represent the [Microservice environment variables](/development_suite/api-console/api-design/services.md#environment-variable-configuration).
+`config` is an object whose fields represent the [Microservice environment variables](/development_suite/api-console/api-design/services.md#environment-variable-configuration).

 Some environment variables will be pre-compiled when you create the service from template, others won't, but they will still have a placeholder as value.
 Replace it with the correct value.

-Now, we start the single-view-creator:
+Now, we start the Single View Creator:

 ```js
 const resolvedOnStop = singleViewCreator.startCustom({